Blog

 Offices, school classrooms and many industrial spaces usually opt for carpet tiles due to their durability, easy maintenance and efficiency.

 It is not just squares that the tiles can be sold in either – there are more niche, odd shapes to fit certain rooms or to create a certain effect.
-They will, however, be a little more expensive to purchase and some require a bit more skill & planning to install, though the professional installer should have no difficulty managing this.
+They will, however, be a little more expensive to purchase and some require a bit more skill and planning to install, though the professional installer should have no difficulty managing this.

 While a staple of the carpet tile is a boxy look, where the pattern flows together easily, it is not uncommon to see alternative, geometric shapes flow across a room.
 This is becoming an increasingly popular option for many office spaces.